TomasTomecek/pretty-git-prompt/README.md

 ## Solving problems

-If you encounter an issue, feel free to run the tool with verbose to output which should help you resolve your issue:
+If you encounter a problem, you may run the tool with verbose output to help you resolve the issue:

 ```
 $ pretty-git-prompt --debug